m4ni5h/UdacityMLND2/CapstoneProject/Submission2/report.md

 0.736 and 0.761 respectively

 ### Refinement
-For refining the final solution which is [XGBOOST](https://xgboost.readthedocs.io/en/latest/) I had to understand the parameters defined in [XGBOOST Docs](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier).
-The main parameters which required tuning in this case was learning_rate, n_estimators, max_depth and n_jobs.
-The process that was employed for tuning is [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), and the chosen scoring parameter is 'accuracy'.
+For refining the final solution which is [XGBOOST](https://xgboost.readthedocs.io/en/latest/) I had to understand the parameters defined in [XGBOOST_Docs](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier).
+The main parameters which I chose for tuning in this case was learning_rate, n_estimators, max_depth and n_jobs.
+The process that was employed for tuning is [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), and the chosen scoring parameter is '[accuracy]'(https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html).
 Also, as XGBOOST supports early stopping I used it in case our model reaches inflection point.
-Following graphs were obtained when trying to find out the tuned values for the above mentioned hyper parameters.
+Following graphs were obtained when trying to find out the tuned values for the above mentioned hyper parameters(implementation in the accompanying Jupyter Notebook).

 <p align="center">
   <img src="learning_rate_VS_accuracy.png">
 </p>